This section is for:

 Do I qualify for transfer credit?

-If you are a current student and have already taken McGill classes, click here.
+Visit the current student Transfer Credit & Advanced Standing page if you have already taken McGill classes.
 Otherwise, from the list below, click the highest level of education that applies to you:

 When I begin my McGill studies, I will have: